Rothenburg & Romantic Road

 Rothenburg ob der Tauber (Rothenburg upon Tauber)

 Along with Neuschwanstein Castle, Rothenburg is certainly the most famous sight on the Romantic Road with many top attractions from the Middle Ages.
-Its museums, well-known buildings such as the Plonlein or the Markus Tower, the walk-on battlements of the city wall but also the annual Christmas market attracts millions of visitors from all over the world every year.
+Its museums, well-known buildings such as the Plonlein or the Markus Tower, the walk-on battlements of the city wall but also the annual Christmas market attract millions of visitors from all over the world every year.
 On a walking tour I will show you the most beautiful places in Rothenburg and tell you the history of this romantic city.

 Rothenburg top sights

+This Rothenburg private day tour offers a lot of impressing top attractions.
 One of the most unique sights in Rothenburg is certainly the Medieval Crime Museum with one of the world's largest collections of medieval legal history.
 Experience in the old walls of the museum with original instruments of torture how crimes were punished in the Middle Ages.

 The Plönlein, an ensemble of a city gate, a fountain and a half-timbered house is certainly the most photographed motif in Rothenburg.
-Walt Disney was so fascinated by it that it served as a template for the cartoon Pinocchio, so he was not only inspired by King Ludwig II and his fairytale castle Neuschwanstein.
+Walt Disney was so fascinated by it that it served as a template for the cartoon Pinocchio, so Walt Disney was not only inspired by King Ludwig II and his fairytale castle Neuschwanstein.

 And if you want, Rothenburg also has good opportunities to buy unique souvenirs.
-Christmas enthusiasts will feel like they are in paradise at Käthe Wohlfahrt, because here in the Christmas Museum and in the Christmas store it is Christmas all year round.
+Christmas enthusiasts will feel like they are in paradise at Käthe Wohlfahrt, because here in the Christmas Museum and store it is Christmas all year round.
 Nutcrackers, incense smokers, glitter balls and much more, as far as the eye can see.
 The Leyk Light Houses are a very special souvenir.
 The ceramic replicas of historical structures are made by hand in Rothenburg.
 With a tea light inside, they conjure up a unique atmosphere in every living room.

 The town of Dinkelsbühl is smaller than Rothenburg, but because of its intact medieval townscape it is an important place on the Romantic Road.
 The Gothic church, winding streets and cobblestone squares with many half-timbered houses invite you to make a short stop on the way to Rothenburg.
 And with a little luck you can watch the storks that have their nests on the roof of the old town hall.
 If not, you can also view them from home via the web using the stork camera.